Nisbo/another_mvg/README.md

 Afterwards you have to clear the frontend cache on all devices.

 13.08.2024 - Version 1.5.0
-Now with the option to install Another MVG via HACS Custom cards will be registered automatically, not longer needed to add them manually
+- Now with the option to install Another MVG via HACS
+- Custom cards will be registered automatically, not longer needed to add them manually

-### ⚠️ Breaking Changes
+### ⚠️ Breaking Changes and Update
 :red_circle: Due to the fact, that Custom cards will be registered automatically, you have to remove these 2 files from your www folder. :red_circle:

 ```